scottredig/zig-javascript-bridge/README.md

 - `void` is a valid type for method calls which have no return value.

 Zjb supports multiple ways to expose Zig functions to Javascript:
 - `zjb.exportFn` exposes the function with the passed name to Javascript.
-This supports `zjb.Handle`, so if you pass an object from a Javascript function, a handle will automaticlaly be created and passed into Zig.
+This supports `zjb.Handle`, so if you pass an object from a Javascript function, a handle will automatically be created and passed into Zig.
 It is the responsibility of the Zig function being called to call `release` on any handles in its arguments at the appropriate time to avoid memory leaks.
 - `zjb.fnHandle` uses `zjb.exportFn` and additionally returns a `zjb.ConstHandle` to that function.
 This can be used as a callback argument in Javascript functions.
 - Zig's `export` keyword on functions works as it always does in WASM, but doesn't support `zjb.Handle` correctly.

+Simple Zig global variables can also be exposed to Javascript:
+- `zjb.exportGlobal` exposes the variable with the passed address to Javascript.
+This supports `bool`, `i32`, `i64`, `u32`, `u64`, `f32`, and `f64`.
+Property descriptors will be created with get/set methods that provide access to the variable.

 A few extra notes:

 `zjb.string([]const u8)` decodes the slice of memory as a utf-8 string, returning a Handle.
 The string will NOT update to reflect changes in the slice in Zig.